konakona08/x264cmake/README.md

 ## Steps for usage

-1. Configure project: ./configure --enable-static
+1. Configure project: ./configure --enable-static --disable-asm

+NOTE: --disable-asm must be specified as VS2022 can't compile assembly-specific entries properly

-2. Create project files using CMake (be sure to specify output/build dir, be default it's build and is ignored in gitignore!)
+2. Create project files using CMake (be sure to specify output/build dir, by default it's build and is ignored in gitignore!)

 3. Compile project as you please